The Archives is operating restricted research room opening hours until further notice.

-In view of the restrictions, it is advisable for readers to request appointments well in advance.
+In view of the restriction, it is advisable for readers to request appointments well in advance.

-We apologise for any inconvenience that the above may cause and we will be endeavouring to improve the situation when possible.
+We apologise for any inconvenience that the above may cause and we will be endeavouring to improve the situation within 2-3 months.

 Archives 1916 Exhibition 'For the Record'- Saturday 20 August, 11am - 4.00pm, and Monday 22 to Friday 25 August 9.00am-5.30pm.